-• Fragment Ion Profile: The Fragment Ion Profile, or eXtracted Ion Chromatogram (XIC) of the fragment ions, graphs the elution profile of the top 20 fragment ion signals over the retention time.
+• Fragment Ion Profile: The Fragment Ion Profile, or eXtracted Ion Chromatogram (XIC) of the fragment ions, graphs the elution profile of the top 20 fragment ion signals over the retention time range of the feature.
 Like the Precursor Profile, the graph is plotted with the retention time along the x-axis and the intensity along the y-axis.
 Hovering over the XIC curve will display the RT and intensity coordinates.